 - Erections which last for a very brief amount of time.

-- When excessive stimulation is required to get even a mild stiffness in the penis.
+- When you require excessive stimulation to get even a mild stiffness in the penis.

 Who Has a Higher Chance Of Getting ED?

 Different Sexual Disorders and ED become very common as a man ages.
-The percentage of ED patients has increased from 5 % to 20 % over the last decade.
-Usually, men between the age group of 40 to 70 suffer from the problem of erectile dysfunction, but this doesn’t mean younger men are totally immune to this medical problem.
-Hispanic men are more susceptible to ED and those men who have a medical history of diabetes, obesity and hypertension also have higher chances to be affected by impotence.
+The percentage of ED patients grew from 5 % to 20 % over the last decade.
+Usually, men between the age group of 40 to 70 suffer from the problem of erectile dysfunction.
+This doesn’t mean younger men are totally immune to this medical problem.
+Hispanic men are more susceptible to ED.
+Men with the medical history of diabetes, obesity and hypertension have higher chances of suffering from impotence.

 What Actually Happens In The Reproductive Organ During ED?

 The male reproductive organ gets stiff and erect when the blood circulating in the vessels enters the chamber called corpora cavernosal.
-On receiving the oxygenated blood to the masses of the erectile tissues, the penis gets expanded and stiffened.
+On receiving the ample supply of blood to the erectile tissues, the penis expands and stiffens.
 This process is bolstered by the release of dopamine from the central nervous system.
-The whole process is triggered by impulses from the genital nerves.
+The impulses from the genital nerves stimulate the process as well.
 A blockage in these impulses or a restriction in the blood flow into the penile region can cause ED.

 Medication Which Can Help Treat ED

-European Medical Agency (EMA) and Food and Drug Association (FDA) have approved only 4 medical compounds (sildenafil, tadalafil, vardenafil & avanafil) for the treatment of ED.
-These medical compounds are considered as the first-line treatment available for ED but other alternate and more complex treatments also exist in the medical science.
-Branded medications like Kamagra and Silagra are synthesised of using sildenafil as the active ingredient.
-Another legally available brand in the retail market of pharmaceuticals is Levitra, which contains vardenafil as the active component and is considered one of the most potent anti-impotent drugs.
+European Medical Agency (EMA) and the Food and Drug Association (FDA) approves only 4 medical compounds (sildenafil, tadalafil, vardenafil & avanafil) for the treatment of ED.
+These medical compounds are the first-line treatment available for ED but other alternate and more complex treatments also exist in medical science.
+Branded medications like Kamagra and Silagra consist of sildenafil as the active ingredient.
+Another legally available brand in the retail market of pharmaceuticals is Levitra, which contains vardenafil as the active component and is one of the most potent anti-impotent drugs.
 However, it’s very important to know the right dose of the medications to have an optimum effect of the compound on the targeted medical problem.